apptainer/apptainer/examples/README.md

-If your contribution is more appropriate for one of the base or template distributions, then please make a respective folder in the [examples](.) directory, and name the definition file `Singularity`.
+If your contribution is more appropriate for one of the base or template distributions, then please make a respective folder in the [examples](.) directory, and name the definition file `Apptainer`.